Prohibited media content in the UAE

 Federal Decree Law No. 2 of 2015 on Combating Discrimination and Hatred

-Federal Decree Law No. 2 of 2015 on Combating Discrimination and Hatred criminalises any act that triggers religious hatred and/or insults religion through any form of expression, which covers speech and the written word, books, pamphlets or online media.
+Federal Decree Law No. 2 of 2015 on Combating Discrimination and Hatred (PDF) criminalises any act that triggers religious hatred and/or insults religion through any form of expression, which covers speech and the written word, books, pamphlets or online media.
 The law prohibits any act that would be considered as insulting God, his prophets or apostles or holy books or houses of worship or graveyards.
 Read more about UAE Anti-discrimination/Anti-hatred law.

 Useful links from news coverage: